triacs/panossakkos.github.io/_posts/2015-11-01-one-passwords.md

 <small>*Longer than usual post is following*</small>

 Passwords rule the world.
 In order to fully understand the power of passwords, imagine a person who could guess all the passwords that exist.
-Wouldn't that person ruling the world? 😉
+Wouldn't that person be ruling the world? 😉

 Unfortunately passwords are really hard to handle and this is one of the most common source of cyber incidents.
 Ideally we should have one unique password per service,